beane/brick-breaker/README.md

+## What to do
+Download the whole file.
+(There is a button to download a zipped version on the left.)
+Open the index.html file in your favorite browser.
+Enjoy.

 ## Gameplay
 Left and right arrow keys (or 'a' and 'd') to move.
 Spacebar currently stops the game, but does not pause it.